Dekita/palhub-client/renderer/markdown/setup.en.md

 ![alt text](/img/app-setup-help/nexus-modman-download.png)

-This will initiate a download of the specific mod file that you have clicked, and is the only way for non-premium Nexus Mods users to download mods when using PalHUB Client.
+This will initiate a download of the specific mod file that you have clicked, and is the only way for non-premium Nexus Mods users to download mods when using {{app.brandname}}.

 ![alt text](/img/app-setup-help/nexus-freeuser-download.png)